Published July 19, 2021, updated July 10, 2022.

 The Reverend Al Sutton resigned as pastor of Sixth Avenue Baptist Church in October 2010 and held the first service for a new congregation, Living Stones Temple, the following month.

-2021 Still pending — Grace Church Birmingham formed out of Cathedral Church of the Advent?
+2021 Grace Church Birmingham formed out of Cathedral Church of the Advent

 In late April 2021, the Very Reverend Andrew Pearson announced his resignation as dean and rector of the Cathedral Church of the Advent effective May 16.
 After leaving the Advent he left the Episcopal Church, joined the ACNA, and announced his intention to plant a new congregation.
 Later, he explained that he left the Advent because he was unwilling to support a proposed covenant between the Advent and the bishop of Alabama.
 The covenant, approved in late June 2021, recognized the Advent’s identification with the evangelical Protestant expression of Anglicanism, a position Pearson shares, but it also pledged the Advent to using the 1979 Book of Common Prayer for its principal services and affirming its affiliation with the diocese and the Episcopal Church in other ways.
 Under Pearson’s leadership the Advent had used the eucharistic prayer from the 1662 Book of Common Prayer.
 In mid-summer 2021 he announced that the name of his new church would be Grace Church.
-As of July 2021, the proposed congregation has not yet held public services.
+It began holding weekly Wednesday evening services at Temple Emanu-el in the fall.
+In early 2022 these were moved to Sunday evenings.

 Please send corrections or additions to firstname.lastname@example.org